cookiemonster/Research/apps/iOS/MyHeritage/README.md

 * [DNA Matches](https://github.com/cookiemonster/research/blob/master/apps/iOS/MyHeritage/https:/familygraphql.myheritage.com/dna_single_match_get_shared_matches.json)

-#### Privacy
+## Privacy

-The app uses these tracking services.
-Because the applicattion is a wrapped webapplication all the content of the screen can passed on to these tracking services.
+The app uses several tracking services.
+Because the applicattion is a wrapped webapplication all the content that gets loaded by the app can be passed on to these tracking services.
+There is no option to block these trackers in the current version of the app.

 #### Google Analytics
 Google Analytics is a web analytics service offered by Google that tracks and reports website trafic.